Frequently Asked Questions

 Can Behold work with different languages?

 If you want to know if the entire user interface will be available in different languages, well that is a tougher task.
 There is a way to keep a resource file with Behold that tells it what text to put on each button and menu and screen.
 It gets tricky because in some languages the equivalent text may be too large for a button or too wide for a box.
 Translating it once to a language would not be too tough.
 Translating it to 20 languages would be tougher.
 What is most difficult is then maintaining it.
 Every time I make a program change, I then would have to make 20 translations as well.
-Also, trying to maintain the Help file in all those languages would double the effort.
+Also, trying to maintain the User Guide in all those languages would double the effort.
 So right now, I can't see how I'd be able to manage this, but it is a long-term goal.

 What do you plan to do with photos?